 But to answer the most commonly asked question of all, “Are you sure you are getting enough protein?”.
 Dillon and I are doing just peachy, and the answer is yes!

-Another questions that I get from a lot of people is “Would I make the transition in veganism?”
+Another questions that I get from a lot of people is “Would I make the transition to veganism?”
 I am not going to say that I will never make the switch, because here I am a self-proclaimed meat lover turned vegetarian.
 Dillon and I are on our way to become vegans, but we are taking this lifestyle change one step at a time.
 Every month or so we decide what we are going to cut out of our diets until one day we reach a diet that is free of any animal by-products.